 - All-Purpose Flour - I prefer to bake with unbleached all-purpose flour.

-- Cocoa Powder - I usually have Hershey's or Nestle's Cocoa Powder on hand.
+- Cocoa Powder - This recipe uses natural unsweetened cocoa powder, I usually have Hershey's or Nestle's Cocoa Powder on hand.

 - Dark Chocolate Chips - I really like using Hershey's Dark Chocolate Chips in this recipe.
 They melt just the right amount.
 You can also use milk or semi-sweet chocolate chips.
 You want to use a chocolate chip that still tastes sweet.